richardvan/richardvan.github.io/pages/tech.md

 description: Richard Van's software
 ---

-This is a list of technology I commonly find myself using along with a history of old technology I was exposed to.
-Technological shifts come into when I thought of maintaining this list.
+This is a list of software, websites, and tools I commonly find myself using.
+Technological shifts come into when I thought of maintaining this page.
 I constantly interacted with technology growing up and even today.
 I wanted to see how things have changed over the years.
 The key difference between my adolescence and adulthood is the speed at which information is shared (i.e. the speed and availability of the internet).

 Hopefully you'll find a useful tool here or something new to try out.
+This is not an exhaustive list.

 ---

+### Software

+Current technology I use on a regular basis

 #### <a name="current"></a>[Google Drive](https://www.google.com/drive/) [100GB/mo for $2]